 - 2.1.1 The public sector financial environment is probably the most significant factor defining the context in which this strategy is developed.
 Key issues, like the level of pay awards, have an impact both on some aspects of the Fund's liabilities as well as upon elements of the Authority's cost base. - 2.1.2 The main factors which normally affect the Authority and the Fund are concerned with local government finance.
-In general terms, growth in local government spending tends to lag growth in the generality of government spending, although pay tends to mirror the headline change in public sector pay. - 2.1.3 The effects of the global COVID-19 pandemic, inflation and other demand pressures remain hugely significant issues for Local Government.
+In general terms, growth in local government spending tends to lag growth in the generality of government spending, although pay tends to mirror the headline change in public sector pay. - 2.1.3 The effects of inflation and other demand pressures remain hugely significant issues for Local Government.
 The financial settlement includes funding for Councils for costs arising from this, as well as additional funding for social care.
-However, a substantial proportion of this additional funding is dependent on increases to council tax, and it remains the case that the overall context is that local government finances are under increasing pressure. - 2.1.4 The national pay award for 2022/23 was agreed in November 2022 at a level of £1,925.00 added to each scale point.
-This increase is significantly larger than recent previous pay awards, and has lead to further pressure on Local Government Budgets.
-However, based on the information available it does not appear that this trend of higher pay awards is set to continue. - 2.1.5 Despite the previous pay award being proportionally greater than prior increases, for the time being, our assessment of what this means for the Authority and the Fund is that it is likely that headline pay increases in the medium term will be at around, or quite possibly below, the level of 2%, and that major employers (and probably schools and colleges as well) will continue to need to identify significant year on year savings.
+However, a substantial proportion of this additional funding is dependent on increases to council tax, and it remains the case that the overall context is that local government finances are under increasing pressure. - 2.1.4 The national pay award for 2023/24 was agreed in November 2023 at a level of £1,925.00 added to each scale point to point 43, and 3.88% to all scale points above this level.
+This increase is larger than the previous pay award, and has lead to further pressure on Local Government Budgets.
+Combined with the inflationary economic environment, it looks like higher pay awards are here for the short to medium term. - 2.1.5 With the previous two pay awards being proportionally greater than prior increases, our assessment of what this means for the Authority and the Fund is that it is likely that headline pay increases in the medium term will now be at around, or quite possibly below, the level of 4%, and that major employers (and probably schools and colleges as well) will continue to need to identify significant year on year savings.
 This has wider effects on a number of areas, including the affordability of contribution rates, the balance of membership between active, deferred and pensioner members, and the number of early retirements on grounds of redundancy.
 These factors will influence the value of benefits in payment, the average lifetime in retirement and the value of lump sum "strain" payments into the Fund.
 All of these factors will need to be reflected in forecasts of income and expenditure and in the debate over contribution rates at each valuation.